tstelzer/workers-guide-to-fp-in-ts/posts/pure-functions.md

 ];
 ```

-Someone already created a class for us.
-Well, let's just re-use it.
+Someone already created a class for you.

 ```typescript
 class User {